peeebamsc/PersonalPortfolio-/README.md

 Prince E. Eyo B.A, MS.C.
 Resume Website

-Plan on constantly updating and modifying the portilio.
+Plan on constantly updating and modifying this portfolio.

 Thanks for viewing.

-Please go checkout my Books, Podcast, and other content creations. @princeeebamsc